 Manager Assist is a coaching service for principals, school leaders and managers, providing advice and support on a range of issues including approaching a difficult conversation with employees and managing the impact of mental health issues within the workplace.
 Call 1300 361 008 to book.

-There is a range of diversity and inclusion training available to build your knowledge and awareness of difference and how to be inclusive
+There are a range of diversity and inclusion training opportunities available to build your knowledge and awareness of difference and how to be inclusive

 For further information about workforce diversity and inclusion, and the work to promote equal opportunities and reduce discrimination visit Workforce Diversity and Inclusion or contact email@example.com.